By Chris Mellor, The Register

 Kaminario's infrastructure has also grown, with a doubling of the square footage of its Israel-based R&D centre, the opening of a new EMEA headquarters in the UK, and an 8,000 square-foot headquarters in Needham, Massachusetts.

 At the same time, the company grew its customer base 150 per cent in 2015.

 Founder and CEO Dani Golan says: "We have seen marked increase in activity from SaaS-based businesses. ...
 We intend to extend our focus to become the primary flash storage provider to SaaS and online businesses.”
 There's an overlap with NetApp/Solidfire's focus on cloud service providers there.

 There should be continued progress in 2016 as Kaminario's customer-facing infrastructure revs up and its R&D people develop the next iteration of its K2 technology.
 We wouldn't be surprised to see NVMe fabrics perhaps play a role.

-Both Syncplicity and Kaminario are competing with larger players and need to be nimble, differentiated and focused to keep on growing. ®
+Both Syncplicity by Axway and Kaminario are competing with larger players and need to be nimble, differentiated and focused to keep on growing. ®